 Here are five tips for creating a simple capsule wardrobe.
 Affiliate links have been included.
 I will receive a commission if you shop through these links.

 The first step to making a simple, timeless wardrobe is to evaluate what’s already in your closet.
-Unless you’re a regular advocate for cleaning out the closet, it’s easy to assume you’ve probably accumulated quite a few articles of clothing.
+Unless you’re a regular advocate for cleaning (affiliate link) out the closet, it’s easy to assume you’ve probably accumulated quite a few articles of clothing (affiliate link).
 Chances are, you haven’t worn three-quarters of them in the last year.

 Now’s the perfect time to pull out what doesn’t fit, what is no longer trendy, and what you just plain won’t wear again.
 The leftovers should be the pieces that you just can’t bear to part with, pieces that make you genuinely happy when you put them on.
 They become the foundation for your new wardrobe.